Welcome to King’s!

 City of Halifax parking tickets are issued to those vehicles without a permit or a temporary pass on display.
 Vehicles illegally parked or blocking fire lanes or walkways may be ticketed or towed away at the owner’s expense.

 To provide a consistent style to our email services we have established an alias, which is firstname.lastname@ukings.ca.
-Employees have their primary account set up on the Dalhousie IMAP server (using their NetID) and can choose to access email using myDal.ca through My.uKings, or by installing an alternative email management program (Outlook, etc).
+Employees have their primary account set up on the Dalhousie IMAP server (using their NetID) and can choose to access email using myDal.ca through https://ukings.ca/or by installing an alternative email management program (Outlook, M365).
 The Dalhousie account provides an email address which the King’s alias is pointed to.
 In order to avoid confusion please direct all your emails using the alias: firstname.lastname@ukings.ca.

 All faculty and staff are set up to have access to their Dalhousie NetID.
 A Dalhousie NetID provides: